Tennis Australia: Tennis Australia - Awards

 The awards issued by Tennis Australia include the Newcombe Medal, Spirit of Tennis, Coaching Excellence – Performance, Coaching Excellence – Club, Coaching Excellence – Development, Junior Athlete of the Year, Most Outstanding Athlete with Disability, Volunteer Achievement Award, Most Outstanding 30+ Tennis Senior, Excellence in Officiating, Most Outstanding Tennis Club, Most Outstanding Australian Ranking Tournament, Most Outstanding Professional Tournament and Most Outstanding School.

 Tennis Australia has been following a new nomination process since 2016.
 The award winners across the nations are automatically nominated for their equivalent national award.
 The selection panel then determines the finalists for each Tennis Australia award category.

 The Newcombe Medal

 The Newcombe Medal is one of the many awards issued by Tennis Australia annually.
-It is named in honour of Australian Tennis legend John Newcombe.
+It is named in honor of Australian Tennis legend John Newcombe.
 The Medal is awarded to Australia's most elite Tennis player and ambassador for Tennis.
-The award seeks to acknowledge the performances, achievements and contributions made by Tennis Australia's members.
+The award seeks to acknowledge the performances, achievements, and contributions made by Tennis Australia's members.
 The nominees of the awards are selected by a panel appointed by Tennis Australia.
 The panel includes Australian Tennis champions and well-respected members of the Tennis community.